Management of liquidity risk

 Concentration of funding

-All Triodos Bank’s funding comes from two sources, i.e. savings and depository receipts (DRs), while the bank does not make use of wholesale funding.
+All Triodos Bank’s funding comes from two sources, i.e. funds entrusted and depository receipts (DRs), while the bank does not make use of wholesale funding.

-For its funding Triodos Bank mainly depends on retail funds entrusted, consisting of current accounts, saving accounts and fixed term accounts.
+For its funding Triodos Bank mainly depends on funds entrusted from retail and business banking clients, consisting of current accounts, saving accounts and fixed term accounts.

 The impact of potential collateral requirements is increasing at Triodos Bank.
-The amount pledged with central and commercial banks, for payment system purposes, increased in 2017 and is expected to increase with the further growth of Triodos Bank.
-The collateral needs stemming from FX forwards will decrease, as Triodos Bank will no longer perform these deals with the Group’s investment funds, as from 2018.
+The amount pledged with central and commercial banks, for payment system purposes, increased in 2019 and is expected to increase with the further growth of Triodos Bank.
+The collateral needs stemming from FX forwards increased in 2019 because Triodos Bank partly hedged the currency risk of the UK subsidiary equity participation of Triodos Bank.

-The liquidity risk appetite as determined by the Executive Board (EB) and Enterprise Risk Committee (ERC) is reviewed and approved by the Supervisory Board and Group Asset and Liability Committee (ALCo).
+The liquidity risk appetite as determined by the Executive Board (EB) and Enterprise Risk Committee (ERC) is reviewed and approved by the Supervisory Board.
 With this governance structure in place, the risk appetite regarding liquidity is well anchored within the senior management team of the bank.
 The adequate organisational structure with three lines of defence ensures that a clear division of tasks, power and responsibility is in place together with an independent control, compliance, audit and risk management function.